Suitable for Treatment

 - Click here to learn how you can be confident that rejuvenation will reverse the damage caused by water trees.

-Here is a question for you, Wisconsin.
+Here is a question for you.
 How many cables had to be examined to find these rodent bites?
 If rodent damage is rampant in your service territory, off-line partial discharge testing might be a useful tool to find where the rats reside.
 It is true, that rejuvenation cannot address rodent damage, but how prevalent is this failure mode?
 For some insight on that question check out my three-part postings of January 2012 …

 The Novinium masters of reliability have been involved in the injection of many millions of cable feet.
-Cables with water trees, with or without interesting color and odor, are handled easily and these represent the frog’s share of the root causes of cable failure.
+Cables with water trees, with or without interesting color and odor, are handled easily and these represent the lion’s share of the root causes of cable failure.
 Add in component issues addressed by rejuvenation and a tiny minority of potential issues are left unaddressed.
 It is for this reason that more than 99.4% of all cable treated by Novinium enjoy failure-free reliability.